 The 45-day identification and 180-day exchange periods are unforgiving.
 You don’t have time for an accountant who is hard to reach or speaks in confusing jargon.
 The best advisors take an education-first approach, making sure you understand the process, your options, and the reasoning behind their recommendations.
 They should be proactive, responsive, and able to explain complex tax rules in a way that makes sense.
 When you first contact a potential firm, pay attention to how they communicate.
 A clear, direct, and supportive style is a great indicator that you’ve found a reliable partner for your team.

-Key Questions to Ask a Potential Accountant
+Key Questions to Ask Your Potential 1031 Exchange Accountant

 Finding the right accountant for your 1031 exchange is like choosing a business partner for a high-stakes project.
 It’s not just about credentials; it’s about fit, experience, and trust.
 Before you hand over your financial details, it’s smart to have a list of questions ready.
 This conversation will help you gauge their expertise and see if their working style aligns with your needs.
 Think of it as an interview where you’re the hiring manager for a critical role on your investment team.
 The right questions will reveal everything you need to know to make a confident decision.